cake-contrib/Cake.Issues/docs/docs/blog/posts/2021-07-27-terraform-addin.md

   - New Addin
 ---

-A new [Cake.Issues.Terraform addin] has been released which adds support for reading issues from Terraform `validate` command..
+A new [Cake.Issues.Terraform addin] has been released which adds support for reading issues from Terraform `validate` command.

 <!-- more -->